flexiant/concerto/README.md

 <img src="./docs/images/newAPIkey.png" alt="new API key" width="500px" >

-Pressing `New API Key` will download a compressed file that contains the necessary files to manage authenticate with Concerto API and manage your infrastructure.
+Pressing `New API Key` will download a compressed file that contains the necessary files to authenticate with Concerto API and manage your infrastructure.
 Keep it safe.

 Extract the contents with your zip compressor of choice and continue using the setup guide for your O.S.